selfcustody/krux/docs/parts.en.md

 ### M5StickV
 <img src="../img/maixpy_m5stickv/logo-250.png" align="right" style="width: 15%;">

 Krux was first ported to this device in March 2022.
 Featuring the smallest screen size and resolution, it also includes a built-in battery.
+Refer to the [USB-C recognition warning <i style="font-size: 85%">:material-numeric-1-circle:{ title="USB-C recognition" }](#pull-up-resistor-info)</i> above for important notes.
 Below is a list of distributors where it can be found:

 - [M5Stack](https://shop.m5stack.com/products/stickv)
 - [Mouser](https://www.mouser.com/c/?q=m5stickv)